 On the night of our wedding, my boss agreed to let me buy a unit in his next batch of condos.
 What occupied my mind on our first night together as newlyweds was—yes, our new condo unit.

-And for the next three years, I worked hard to pay off our mortgages, even though the apartment had only 40 square meters of space.
+And for the next three years, I worked hard to pay off our mortgages, even though the apartment had only 430 square feet of space.

 My name’s Juo Yao-tsong.
-I’m 150 cm tall and the first half of my life can be summed up by the increasing square meterage of my home.
+I’m five feet tall and the first half of my life can be summed up by the increasing square meterage of my home.

-The apartment I live in now is the most hyped-up penthouse unit of the building, the two floors adding up to 210 square meters.
+The apartment I live in now is the most hyped-up penthouse unit of the building, the two floors adding up to almost 2,300 square feet.
 Yi-Tai built this condo too.

 I don’t like my current apartment at all.
 The high ceilings make it feel like a concert hall, amplifying my wife’s voice whenever she feels the need to call for me.
-Also, the dining area is set on a raised platform a meter above the rest of the living room.
+Also, the dining area is set on a raised platform three feet above the rest of the living room.
 Who enjoys dining on a stage?